Payment-Components/demo-swift-mt/README.md

 </dependency>
 ```

-In this project you can see code for all the basic manipulation of an MT message, like :
+In this project you can see code for all the basic manipulation of an MT message, like:
 - [Parse a valid MT](src/main/java/com/paymentcomponents/swift/mt/ParseValidMT01.java)
 - [Parse invalid MTs](src/main/java/com/paymentcomponents/swift/mt/ParseInvalidMT01.java) and get the syntax and network validations error
 - [Build an MT - Way 1](src/main/java/com/paymentcomponents/swift/mt/BuildMT101_1.java)